 The Doctor places some Axonite in the cyclotron.
 The needle on the speed of light meter begins to rise.

 Nicol: The Doctor has just created a tachyon.

 Me: That’s my favourite theoretical particle.

-Sue: Oooh, a very wobbly set there.
-That was pretty bad.
-That’s shoddy workmanship.
-One mark off.
+Sue: It’s a very wobbly set.
+That was pretty bad, actually.
+That’s shoddy workmanship, that is.

-As the Axonite starts to overload the cyclotron, Winser hurls insults at the Doctor.
+As the Axonite overloads the cyclotron, Winser hurls insults at the Doctor.